 REPRESENTATION AND CREDENTIALS

-Rule 16 {Composition of delegation}
+Rule 16 Composition of delegation

-Each Party participating in a meeting shall be represented by a delegation consisting of a head of delegation and such other accredited representatives, alternate representatives, and advisers as it may require.
+Each Contracting Party participating in a meeting shall be represented by a delegation consisting of a head of delegation and such other accredited representatives, alternate representatives, and advisers as it may require.

-Rule 17 {Alternates and advisers}
+Rule 17 Alternates and advisers

 A representative may be designated as an alternate head of delegation.
 An alternate representative or an adviser may act as a representative upon designation by the head of delegation.

-Rule 18 {Submission of credentials}
+Rule 18 Submission of credentials

-The original of the statement of credentials of the Head of Delegation and other representatives, alternate representatives, and advisers (specifying the individual named as the Head of Delegation) shall be submitted to the Secretary General of the Convention or to his/her designated representative, at the venue of the meeting of the Conference of the Parties not later than forty-eight hours {15 days prior to twenty-four hours after the opening of the meeting. {Submission of the statement of credentials may be done digitally, conditional upon compliance with the terms set out in rule 18.3.} Any later change in the composition of the delegation shall also be submitted to Secretary General or the representative of the Secretary General.
+The original of the statement of credentials of the Head of Delegation and other representatives, alternate representatives, and advisers (specifying the individual named as the Head of Delegation) shall be submitted to the Secretary General of the Convention or to his/her designated representative, at the venue of the meeting of the Conference of the Parties not later than forty-eight hours {15 days prior to twenty-four hours forty-eight hours after the opening of the meeting.
+Submission of the statement of credentials may be done digitally, conditional upon compliance with the terms set out in rule 18.3.
+Any later change in the composition of the delegation shall also be submitted to Secretary General or the representative of the Secretary General.

-After the opening of the COP, any further changes, in particular of the Head of Delegation, shall be submitted to the Secretary General or to the Regional Representative on the Credentials Committee.
-Any changes to the Head of the Delegation during the COP may be made by the current Head of Delegation, alternate Head of Delegation, or the Embassy of the Party in question, provided that the newly designated Head of Delegation is properly identified as a delegate in the original credentials duly authorized by the appropriate official.
+After the opening of the Conference of the PartiesCOP, any further changes, in particular of the Head of Delegation, shall be submitted to the Secretary General or to the Regional Representative on the Credentials Committee.
+Any changes to the Head of the Delegation during the COP Conference of the Parties may be made by the current Head of Delegation, alternate Head of Delegation, or the Embassy of the Contracting Party in question, provided that the newly designated Head of Delegation is properly identified as a delegate in the original credentials duly authorized by the appropriate official.
 If a person not identified in the initial letter of credentials is proposed as a new Head of Delegation, that change would need to be done through issuance of new credentials in accordance with rule 18.3.

 The credentials shall be issued either by the Head of State or Government or by the Minister for Foreign Affairs or his/her equivalent.
-If other authorities in a Contracting Party are entitled to issue credentials for international meetings, this should be notified by the Ministry of Foreign Affairs with an original letter to the Secretary General at the time of submitting their credentials. {Submission of credentials may be done in either written or digital form, with digital submission requiring authentication by a valid digital signature.}
+If other authorities in a Contracting Party are entitled to issue credentials for international meetings, this should be notified by the Ministry of Foreign Affairs with an original letter to the Secretary General at the time of submitting their credentials.
+Submission of credentials may be done in either written in hardcopy or digital form, with digital submission requiring authentication by a valid digital signature.

 The credentials must bear the name and position of the person who signs the credentials as well as the full signature of the appropriate authority or else be sealed and initialled by that authority.
-The seal and/or letterheading should clearly indicate that the credentials have been issued by the appropriate authority. {When submitted digitally, the aforementioned criteria apply to the electronic copy of the credentials, and shall be accompanied by the electronic signature of the appropriate authority listed in the document.}
+The seal and/or letterheading should clearly indicate that the credentials have been issued by the appropriate authority.
+When submitted digitally, the aforementioned criteria apply to the electronic copy of the credentials, and shall be accompanied by the electronic signature of the appropriate authority listed in the document.

 A representative may not exercise the right to vote unless his/her name is clearly and unambiguously listed in the credentials.